smeraldoflower/pig-dice-game/README.md

 # pig-dice-game
 Java program simulates the dice game Pig for 2 players.
-Please see the "Original Project Assignment Description" for further details.
+Please see the "Original Project Assignment Description" for further details and explanations about each class and component.